City of Boca Raton Receives Additional Coronavirus Relief Funds for City Residents - Boca Raton's Most Reliable News Source

 City of Boca Raton Receives Additional Coronavirus Relief Funds for City Residents

-Boca Raton, FL – The City of Boca Raton received additional coronavirus relief funds for City homeowners and renters who have experienced a financial hardship due to the COVID-19 pandemic.
+The City of Boca Raton received additional coronavirus relief funds for City homeowners and renters who have experienced financial hardship due to the COVID-19 pandemic.
 The $357,280 Community Development Block Grant (CDBG-CV) was provided by the Department of Housing and Urban Development (HUD).
 The funds will be available to City residents through two programs: the Rental Assistance Program and the Mortgage Foreclosure Prevention Assistance Program.

 Assistance may be provided for households that have experienced a financial hardship on or after March 1, 2020, such as: